 3. Draw a rectangle over your text.

-4. Right click on the rectangle and click ‘hyperlink’.
+4. Right-click on the rectangle and click ‘hyperlink’.
 Then Set up your hyperlink (same as creating a text hyperlink).
-When a user click on the rectangle they will be directed to your link.
+When a user clicks on the rectangle they will be directed to your link.

-6. Next choose ‘No line’ for line color option.
+6. Next choose ‘No line’ for the line color option.
 Now the rectangle must be invisible.

 7. Finally, move the hyperlinked rectangle over the text layer which you need your users to click as a hyperlink.
 You may re-size the rectangle appropriately so that it completely covers the underneath text.

-Congratulations! now you have a hypelinked text without underline.
+Congratulations! now you have a hyperlinked text without an underline.